Dangerous-Community/Dangerous-net/README.md

 ## Key Features

-- **Encryption**: Secure your files before adding them to IPFS.
+- **Asymmetric Encryption**: Utilize RSA encryption to secure your files.
+Files are encrypted with a public key and can only be decrypted with the corresponding passphrase protected private key.
-- **Decentralized Storage**: Utilize IPFS for decentralized file storage.
+- **Decentralized Storage**: Leverage IPFS for secure, decentralized file storage.
-- **Go Implementation**: Built with Go, leveraging its powerful concurrency features and efficient data handling.
+- **Go Implementation**: Built with Go, taking advantage of its powerful concurrency features and efficient data handling.

 ## Prerequisites